 When a prospective student calls to request an application to the program, he or she is sent a program description and a Norton King’s Daughters’ Health School of Radiologic Technology application.
 The applicant may also access and print the program description and application via the links above:

 Each applicant for the program in radiologic technology must:

 - Be a graduate of an accredited high school or have a GED certificate.

-- Submit a completed application postmarked no later than April 1, 2018.
+- Submit a completed application postmarked no later than April 1 of the year he/she wishes to attend.
 The application must be an original; no faxed or duplicate copies will be accepted.

 - Submit three letters of reference.
 These reference letters must not be from family or friends.
 They must be from individuals who can attest to the work ethic and pertinent attributes of the applicant.
 Ideal references will come from teachers, counselors, coaches, supervisors, pastors, etc.

 - Submit ACT or SAT (or SAT I) scores.
 These scores must be original scores from the ACT or SAT, or they can be provided on the high school transcripts.
 The minimum acceptable SAT score is 820 (critical reading + math), and the minimum ACT score is a composite of 17.
 Note: New SAT scores (taken after 2016) will be converted using the College Board's Concordance tables, which can be found at collegereadiness.collegeboard.org/educators/higher-ed/scoring/concordance.

 - Complete all necessary associate's degree requirements.
 Potential applicants must complete one of two associate degree routes before being considered for enrollment: